5 Best Eco-Friendly Water Containers of 2021 (Carbon Neutral Water Bottle)

 Do you know what else doesn’t make sense?
 Paying a dollar or more for a bottle of something that literally falls out of the sky.
 The American Water Works Association estimates that bottled water costs $1.22 per gallon, about 300 times more than the cost of tap water in the US.2 Not to mention, about 44% of bottled water actually comes from a tap originally.3

-Materials and Styles of Eco Friendly Water Bottles
+Materials and Styles for a Carbon Neutral Water Bottle and Eco Friendly Water Container

 When buying any product, it’s worth spending a couple of minutes figuring out how your purchase will affect the planet.
 Stainless steel insulated water bottles can last for decades, and because of the cumulative costs, even if you paid $100 for it (but most are much less expensive), you would still save money.